-(c) Total cost and current inhancial investments consist or me routowing line terms from consolidated statement or mancial position: cash and cash equivalents and current inhancial investments. (d) Includes field investments and current inhancial investments. (e) Lease liabilities recognized in accordance with IAS 17, Leases, for the year ended December 31, 2018, has been redassified from long-term interest-bearing liabilities to other non-current liabilities to other non-current liabilities following the adoption of IFRS 16, Leases, on January 1, 2019.
-Consequently, net cash and current financial investments for the year ending December 31, 2018, has been redassified from long-term and short-term financial investments for the year ending December 31.
-2018 has been revised to exclude lease liabilities.
-Despite the changes in the presentation of comparatives, IFRS 16 has not been adopted retrospectively.
-(5) Includes other non-current and current liabilities than long-term and short-term interest-bearing liabilities in the consolidated statement of financial position.
+(5) Lease liabilities recognized in accordance with IAS 17, Leases, for the years ended December 31, 2018, 2017 and 2016 have been reclassified from long-term interest-bearing liabilities to other non- - current liabilities to ensure comparability with the presentation of interest-bearing liabilities and lease liabilities following the adoption of IFRS 16, Leases on January 1, 2019.
+Consequently, net cash and current financial investments for the years ended December 31, 2018, 2017 and 2016 has been recast to exclude lease liabilities.
+Despite the changes in the presentation of comparatives, IFRS 16 has not been adopted retrospectively - (6) Net cash and current financial investments equal total cash and current financial investments less long-term and short-term interest-bearing liabilities